 Apply those skills to new stresses

 Let’s be realistic: Most of us face challenges much worse than public speaking.
-However, the same skills that helped you develop a growth mindset in your chosen hard thing can also help you become resilient under threat from hard things you didn’t choose.
+However, the same skills that helped you build resilience in your chosen hard thing can also help you become resilient under threat from hard things you didn’t choose.

 For example, in an uncertain economy, be self-aware.
 Know your limitations and your strengths, and be ready to hold your head high and accept help from others if you lose your job.
 Know how you’ll want to respond: with confidence that God has a purpose for your life and with trust in God’s provision.